 The table lists applicable percentage ownership based on 82,158,670 shares of our common stock outstanding as of March 31, 2024.
 The number of shares beneficially owned includes shares of our common stock that each person has the right to acquire within 60 days of March 31, 2024, including upon the exercise of stock options and warrants, the vesting of RSUs or PSUs, the purchase of shares under the 2017 ESPP ("ESPP Shares"), as applicable.
-These stock options, RSUs, PSUs, and ESPP Shares shall be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by such person but shall not be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by any other person.
-Under the 2017 ESPP, the purchase price of ESPP Shares is equal to 85% of the lesser of (i) the fair market value per share of the common stock on the first business day of an offering period and (ii) the fair market value per share of the common stock on the stock price at the commencement of the offering period.
-However, we cannot definitively calculate the number of ESPP Shares that will be purchasable within 60 days of March 31, 2024, therefore the actual number of shares purchased at the end of the offering period could differ.
+These stock options, RSUs, PSUs, and ESPP Shares shall be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by such person but shall not be deemed to be outstanding for the purpose of computing the purchase price of ESPP Shares is equal to 85% of the lesser of (i) the fair market value per share of the common stock on the first business day of an offering period and (ii) the fair market value per share of the could be acquired based on the stock price at the commencement of the offering period.
+However, we cannot definitively calculate the number of ESPP Shares that will be purchasely within 60 days of March 31, 2024, therefore the actual number of shares purchased at the end of the offering period could differ.